thiagoferreiraw/books/README.md

 ## 2022

+**🤖 How to Lie with Statistics (Darrell Huff)**: Excellent book to get a better understanding on statitics concepts.
+This book was published in 1954, but remains as relevant as ever.

+**🌎 The Great Mental Models Volume 2: Physics, Chemistry and Biology (Shane Parrish)**: Second edition of this marvelous book.
+Really useful to fill some knowledge gaps and understand how the world works.

 **🌎 Humankind - A Hopeful History (Rutger Bregman):** This book covers several aspects of sociology, philosophy and psychology in a way that make us more hopeful with human nature.
 It's a very interesting read with many real life stories.

 **🌎 A Little History of Philosophy (Nigel Warburton):** I actually started reading this many years ago, but ended up forgetting about it 😅 So this year after reading Humankind (mentioned above) I felt it was a good time to finish it and get more context of what I had just read.
 The book covers briefly many philosophers and schools of thought.